 You can now drop off some e-waste in the central city at the Sustainability Trust if you can't get to the landfill.

 For more information about how to dispose of specific types of hazardous waste, check the Ministry for the Environment website:

 Liquefied petroleum gas cylinders

-For safe use and storage of liquefied petroleum gas (LPG) cylinders at your home, refer to the following: Requirements for Indoor LPG Cylinders - Environmental Protection Authority
+For safe use and storage of liquefied petroleum gas (LPG) cylinders at your home, refer to the following: How to stay safe with LPG - Environmental Protection Authority

 Safe disposal of commercial quantities of hazardous waste

 For commercial quantities of hazardous waste, ie over 20kg or 20L, you need to contact the regional service providers in liquid and hazardous waste treatment, transportation and disposal: Getting Your Waste Collected